Becky139/GOT-Quiz/README.md

 ### Development-Planes

+To create a fully operational quiz using java script based on the hit tv show game of thrones, to update and change the questions to make sure it does not become repetitive.

 #### Strategy
 Strategy incorporates user needs as well as product objectives.
 This website will focus on the following target audience, divided into three main categories: